ccnmtl/case-consortium/content/case/case_15.md

   \ of transforming from a traditional ink-on-paper product to a hybrid paper/Web\
   \ product.</p><p>Epilogue, Teaching Note</p><p><b>Topics: </b>strategic management;\
   \ digital media</p>"
+"description_clean": !!python/unicode "CSJ-07-0002.0This case study takes students\
+  \ inside the strategic thinking of the executive team at the Albany Times Union,\
+  \ a prototypical regional newspaper.
+Like other newspapers, it faced the challenge\
+  \ of transforming from a traditional ink-on-paper product to a hybrid paper/Web\
-"epologue": "Times Union Epilogue.pdf" "faculty_notes": ""
+  \ product.Epilogue, Teaching NoteTopics: strategic management; digital media" "epologue": "Times Union Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""